Logo

 PHASE-I:COURSE WORK

-• The candidate will be required to obtain an overall CGPA of 2.67. or above for passing the doctoral Course Work.
+• The scholar will be required to obtain an overall CGPA of 2.67 or above for passing the Course work to proceed to the next stage of CQE.

 COMPREHENSIVE QUALIFYING EXAMINATION (CQE)

-• After successful completion of the Course Work, the candidate needs to pass a CQE to proceed to move the second phase of the program.
-The candidate has to successfully clear the CQE exam before commencement of second year.
-After passing the CQE, the doctoral dissertation phase begins.
+• After successful completion of the course work, the scholar needs to pass CQE to proceed to the second phase of the program.
+The scholar has to successfully clear the CQE exam before the commencement of the second year and the doctoral dissertation period begins after successfully clearing the CQE.

-• The candidate who do not qualify the exam shall be given one last attempt to complete this requirement.
+• A scholar who does not qualify for the exam shall be given one last attempt to complete this requirement.

 PHASE-II: SECOND YEAR

-• The participant will start working on the primary research problem of the PhD thesis under the guidance of the Thesis Advisory Committee (TAC).
+• After successful completion of the course work, the scholar will start working on the primary research problem of the PhD thesis under the guidance of the Thesis Advisory Committee (TAC).
 Towards the same, at the start of the second year, the scholar is required to initiate the process of formation of TAC as per the Institute norms.
-The scholar will start working on a research proposal under the guidance of the TAC.
+The scholar will start working on a research proposal under the TAC guidance

-• The participant will present the draft thesis in an open seminar (Pre-Dissertation Seminars) after the TAC clears the draft for the same.
-The draft thesis will be modified based on comments received from the TAC and the audience of the public seminar.
+• The scholar will present the Research Proposal in an open seminar after the TAC clears the draft for the same.
+The draft Research Proposal will be evaluated by Research Proposal Evaluation Committee (RPEC).

 PHASE-III: THIRD YEAR ONWARDS

-• From third year onwards, the doctoral dissertation work provides them with an opportunity to make original contributions to an area of management or to one of its disciplines.
+• From the third year onwards, the doctoral thesis work provides them with an opportunity to make original contributions to an area of management or one of its disciplines.
 The scholar is expected to work towards presenting papers at a conference, journal publications and other scholarly contributions.

 ACADEMIC CALENDAR